-- until we have an open and honest discussion about the prevalence of orthopaedic implant infections that appropriate resources will be allocated to combat such infections. - Obligations to establish resistance surveillance, monitoring, and data-sharing, which will assist orthopaedic surgeons in developing better evidence-based databases for more appropriate antibiotic use. - Obligations to develop national and international principles and guidelines for the use of antibiotics based on clinical evidence and apply them in practice, combined with effective teamwork, communication, and accountability.
-Antibiotics like rifampin has been commonly used in combination with other antibiotics to treat S. aureus infections, and has seemed to be promising in treating orthopaedic implant-associated infections; however, data supporting this practice are limited and more definitive data are lacking.
-Guidelines for prophylaxis and treatment of orthopaedic infections have been established, 52-54 and if implemented worldwide, they could have immense impact on healthcare policy and practices.
-These principles and guidelines will enable orthopaedic surgeons to be more effective in preventing infections and reducing the use of antibiotics.
-Preventing patients from developing acute infections after orthopaedic surgeries will eliminate the need for extended antibiotic use for possible chronic or recurrent infections. - Obligations to explore personalized medicine.
-In current practice, the treatment of patients for orthopaedic infections is completed sometimes without even knowing bacteria antibiotic resistant profiles and is not based on a thorough review of patient history. - Obligations to establish and follow stricter hygiene (especially hand hygiene) measures, which will lead to a further reduction in the transmission of antibiotic resistance or microorganisms.
-One of the most common vehicles for resistance transmission is the human hand, which can become easily contaminated in contact with the patient or the clinical settings near the patient.

-- Obligations to further promote practicing and advocating antimicrobial stewardship - structured guidance and support for responsible selection and utilization of antibiotics - orthopaedic surgeons may better train the next generation of orthopaedic surgeons. - Obligations to broaden their coordination with international efforts in reducing antibiotic resistance.
+- Obligations to establish resistance surveillance, monitoring, and data-sharing, which will assist orthopedic surgeons in developing better evidencebased databases for more appropriate antibiotic use. - Obligations to develop national and international principles and guidelines for the use of antibiotics based on clinical evidence and apply them in practice, combined with effective teamwork, communication, and accountability.
+Antibiotics like rifampin has been commonly used in combination with other antibiotics to treat S. aureus infections, and has seemed to be promising in treating orthopedic implant-associated infections; however, data supporting this practice are limited and more definitive data are lacking.
+Guidelines for prophylaxis and treatment of orthopedic infections have been established, 52-54 and if implemented worldwide, they could have immense impact on healthcare policy and practices.
+These principles and guidelines will enable orthopedic surgeons to be more effective in preventing infections and reducing the use of antibiotics.
+Preventing patients from developing acute infections after orthopedic surgeries will eliminate the need for extended antibiotic use for possible chronic or recurrent infections. - Obligations to explore personalized medicine.
+In current practice, the treatment of patients for orthopedic infections is completed sometimes without even knowing bacteria antibiotic-resistant profiles and is not based on a thorough review of patient history. - Obligations to establish and follow stricter hygiene (especially hand hygiene) measures, which will lead to a further reduction in the transmission of antibiotic resistance or microorganisms.
+One of the most common vehicles for resistance transmission is the human hand, which can become easily contaminated in contact with the patient or the clinical settings near the patient. - Obligations to further promote practicing and advocating antimicrobial stewardship-structured guidance and support for responsible selection and utilization of antibiotics-orthopedic surgeons may better train the next generation of orthopedic surgeons. - Obligations to broaden their coordination with international efforts in reducing antibiotic resistance.
 Antibiotic resistance is a global problem, and has been exacerbated by the ease of international travel and trade, and increasing global population densities.

-Orthopaedic researchers are also presented with tremendous opportunities in searching for strategies to avoid or inhibit antibiotic resistance.
-Such opportunities include:
+Orthopedic researchers are also presented with tremendous opportunities in searching for strategies to avoid or inhibit antibiotic resistance.
+Such opportunities include the following: